hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 be created:

     # vgcreate matrix /dev/mapper/lvm

 (volume group name is 'matrix' - choose your own name, if you like) Show that you created it:

     # vgdisplay

-Now create the logical volumes:
+Now create the logical volumes (2G swap parittion named swapvol):

-    # lvcreate -L 2G matrix -n swapvol (2G swap partition, named
+    # lvcreate -L 2G matrix -n swapvol
-swapvol)\

 Again, choose your own name if you like.
 Also, make sure to choose a swap size of your own needs.
 It basically depends on how much RAM you have installed.
 I refer to
 <http://www.linux.com/news/software/applications/8208-all-about-linux-swap-space>.
+This creates a single large partition in the rest of the space, named root:

-    # lvcreate -l +100%FREE matrix -n root (single large partition in
+    # lvcreate -l +100%FREE matrix -n root
-the rest of the space, named root)\

 You can also be flexible here, for example you can specify a /boot, a /, a /home, a /var, a /usr, etc. For example, if you will be running a web/mail server then you want /var in its own partition (so that if it